Streamline continuation funds with an AI-powered technology platform

 Align with LP interests

 Alignment between GP and LP interests increases the likelihood of navigating the challenges related to continuation funds and achieving mutually beneficial outcomes.
-Alignment involves engaging with all parties to gain insights into their unique perspectives, risk tolerance, and long-term objectives before offering structured options for continuation.
-GPs must draft clear and balanced agreements and mitigate conflicts of interest by positioning LPs to realize outsized benefits from extended arrangements.
+Alignment typically involves engaging with cornerstone investors to gain insights into their unique perspectives, risk tolerance, and long-term objectives before offering structured options for continuation.
+GPs may draft agreements to mitigate conflicts of interest by positioning LPs to realize outsized benefits from extended arrangements.

 Demonstrate a clear strategy

-GPs must demonstrate a clear strategy and well-defined investment thesis for the continuation fund.
-LPs expect the GP to demonstrate foresight and a deliberate approach to maximizing returns.
-The plan should outline how the continuation fund intends to address challenges, capitalize on opportunities, extract longer-term value, and align with the overall goals of the GP and investors.
+GPs demonstrate a clear strategy and well-defined investment thesis for the continuation fund.
+LPs expect the GP to demonstrate foresight and a deliberate approach to optimize returns.
+Plans may outline how the continuation fund intends to address challenges, capitalize on opportunities, extract longer-term value, and align with the overall goals of the GP and investors.

-Ontra’s Legal Operating System for Private Markets currently comprises Contract Automation, Insight, and Atlas, which cover the full spectrum of legal workflows required for raising and operating a continuation fund.
+Ontra’s private markets technology platform currently comprises Contract Automation, Accord, Insight, and Atlas, covering the full spectrum of legal and compliance workflows required for raising and operating a continuation fund.

-Contract Automation: A contract negotiation platform streamlining routine legal agreements, including NDAs for new LPs joining a continuation fund.
+Contract Automation and Accord are contract negotiation solutions that streamline repetitive legal agreements, including NDAs for new LPs joining a continuation fund.
 GPs can efficiently manage negotiations while improving the quality and consistency of their agreements and reducing costs.
+With Contract Automation, GPs can rely on Ontra’s global Legal Network to negotiate their agreements.
+For GPs that prefer to keep negotiations in-house, Ontra offers our AI-powered contract negotiation software through Accord.

-Insight: A platform powering the private fund lifecycle and simplifying compliance.
+Insight is an AI-powered solution that modernizes fundraising and compliance.
 By digitizing side letters and other fund documents, GPs can transition to a centralized and searchable digital compendium.
-In Insight, GPs can review an existing LPA to determine the necessary steps to launch a continuation fund, including any required consent.
-Additionally, GPs and their outside counsel can use Insight to streamline the negotiation of new side letters, run MFN elections, and manage ongoing compliance for the fund.
+In Insight, GPs can review existing obligations to determine the necessary requirements to launch a continuation vehicle, including any required consents.
+Additionally, GPs and their outside counsel can use Insight to streamline the negotiation of new side letters, run digital MFN elections, if necessary, and manage ongoing compliance for the fund.

 With so many people using Ontra, it has essentially become the standard.
 It raises the question: 'Why wouldn't you use Ontra?'